Wills Power of Attorney Legal Advice How it Works Pricing

 How can an error on the death certificate be fixed?

-For errors relating to medical history and cause of death, the doctor who signed off on the death certificate will likely be required to liaise with the registry directly to amend their medical evidence.
+For errors relating to medical history and cause of death, the doctor who signed off on the death certificate will likely be required to liaise with the registry directly to amend their medical evidence and provide alternative documents to the registry.

 Last updated 13th May 2022